redeuxx/update-central-cert/README.md

 ## Logging

 Error logs are written to `log/error.log`.
-Entries older than ten years are discarded.
+Entries older than two years are discarded.